mbierman/firewalla-tailscale-docker/README.md

 # 🚀 Firewalla Tailscale Docker Integration 🚀

+## Purpose
 This project provides a set of bash scripts to easily install and uninstall Tailscale as a Docker container on your Firewalla device.
 This allows your Firewalla to act as a subnet router and/or exit node for your Tailscale network, enabling secure access to your local network from anywhere.

+## Relevance
 Firewalla comes with VPN Server.
 Why do I need tailscale?

-Firealla does have both
+Firealla has both:
 * *VPN Server* allows you to access devices on your Firewalla-network when you are away.
 * *VPN Client* allows your Firealla to connect to another VPN server so your devices don't have to.
 Want to run your Apple TV through a VPN? just assign it to the VPN client.

 So _why tailscale_?
 Firealla VPN Server requires a public IP.
 Many ISPs are no longer giving public IPs (at least not IPv4 IPs).
+Without that it is difficult to set up a VPN.
+Tailscale allows you to connect home even if you don't have a public IP.
+Tailscale [free tier]([url](https://tailscale.com/pricing)) with some limits.

 ## ✨ Features